 Delicious, malty sourdough loaf made with Scottish rye flour

-Ingredients: wholemeal rye flour, water, white wheat flour, pumpkin seeds, sunflower seeds, linseeds, salt.
+Ingredients: wholemeal rye flour, water, pumpkin seeds, sunflower seeds, linseeds, malt extract, salt.

 Soft white tin loaf, great for sandwiches.